18 Words To Skyrocket Your Email Open Rates

 15. News-Related Subjects

-Stay current with the use of trending topics in your subject lines.
-Phrases such as “The Oscars are Tonight, Are You Ready?” or “How to Stay Productive During the Pandemic” keep emails current.
+Keep up with the trending subject lines in your messages.
+Phrases like “The Oscars are Tonight, Are You Ready? or “How to Stay Productive While the Pandemic” keep emails fresh.

 16. Storytelling Elements